dream80/lucky-blockchain/README.md

 ![iamge](guide/img/Importants.jpg)

 If you want to get more coins, be quick.
 The block reward will change from 18 to 6 in a few days, specifically after the block height reaches **138240**.
+(The reward has changed from 18 to 6 , 666 Special rewards will always exist)

 # What is Lucky